oduortoni/social-network/README.md

 npm install
 ```

-**Port Configuration**
+**create a .env file**

 This project runs a Go backend and a Next.js frontend at the same time.
 Each must use a different port to avoid conflicts.
-Use a .env file within the root of the frontend folder
+Using a .env file within the root of the frontend folder, populate it with the following content:

 ```env
 PORT=9000